Grand Duchess Olga Nikolaevna of Russia: Appearance and personality

 Due to her sheltered life, Olga had little experience with the world.
 She and her sisters had little understanding of money, because they had not had an opportunity to shop in stores or to see money exchange hands.
 Young Olga once thought that a hat maker who came to the palace had given her a new hat as a present.
 Olga was once frightened when she witnessed a policeman arresting someone on the street.
 She thought the policeman would come to arrest her because she had behaved badly for Miss Eagar.
 When reading a history lesson, she remarked that she was glad she lived in current times, when people were good and not as evil as they had been in the past.

+Olga and Tatiana Nikolaevna with their cousin, Princess Elisabeth of Hesse and by Rhine, 1900.

 Olga was fascinated with heaven and the afterlife.
 In November 1903, the 8-year-old Olga learned about death when her first cousin, Princess Elisabeth of Hesse and by Rhine, died of typhoid fever while on a visit to the Romanovs at their Polish estate.
-"My children talked much of cousin Ella and how God had taken her spirit, and they understood that later God would take her body also to heaven," wrote Eagar.
-"On Christmas morning when Olga awoke, she exclaimed at once, 'Did God send for cousin Ella's body in the night?'
+According to Margarette Eager:My children talked much of cousin Ella and how God had taken her spirit, and they understood that later God would take her body also to heaven.
+On Christmas morning when Olga awoke, she exclaimed at once, 'Did God send for cousin Ella's body in the night?'
 I felt startled at such a question on Christmas morning, but answered, 'Oh, no, dear, not yet.'
-She was greatly disappointed, and said, 'I thought He would have sent for her to keep Christmas with Him.'"
+She was greatly disappointed, and said, 'I thought He would have sent for her to keep Christmas with Him.